 As he focused on his hand, willing the effect that he wanted, Harry felt the Naquedah in his blood respond.
 Soon, bright sparks came into existence and faded away over his hand.
 It wasn't quite what he wanted, but it was a start.
 Harry went on trying to create a light that he could control, for no other reason than that it kept his mind off of darker thoughts.

 Just over five months after the incident with Isis and Osiris, SG-1 had been quite busy.
 There had been no news about the two escaped goa'uld, though that had been expected.
-They had left the earth in an ancient ship, which would have been rather slow by modern standards.
+They had left the Earth in an ancient ship, which would have been very slow by modern standards.
+It was only recently that the goa'uld had made significant improvements in their hyperdrive capabilities.
 Now, SG-1 was on what was supposed to be a rather uneventful trip.
 The planet they were on had been abandoned by the goa'uld long ago, and it was inhabited by a simple and peaceful group of humans.
-That was just fine by Jack, any mission where no one shot at them was a good mission.
+That was just fine by Jack; any mission where no one shot at them was a good mission.
 They were there at Carter's request, she wanted to check out some anomalies with the soil.
 Jack really hadn't been paying attention during the briefing.
 She'd do her thing, and he'd do his.

 They'd been there for two days, having been graciously given shelter by the local town leader.
 The man had been excited to have visitors from so far away.
 It had been interesting, mixing with the people on this planet, but really, Jack was getting bored with the whole thing.
 He decided to stretch his legs and go for a walk; the locals had told him that there was a good view along the coastline.
 He radioed the rest of the team to tell them where he was going, before walking off.

 Jack was walking through the slightly dense foliage, and had almost made it to the coast, when he saw a ship coming down from the sky.
-He didn't recognize the make of the ship, though he thought that it was of goa'uld design.
-It looked to be somewhere between a cargo ship and an al'kesh.
+He didn't recognize the make of the ship, though it looked to be of goa'uld design to his experienced eye.
+It looked to be somewhere between a cargo ship and an al'kesh in size.
 He radioed the rest of his team, though he knew that they were at least twenty minutes away, and told them what was going on.
 The ship stopped not far away, hovering roughly fifteen feet off the ground.
 Jack hurried over to its position, making sure to stay out of sight.

-When the rings fell from the ship, Jack was surprised that they deposited a small boy on the ground.
-The hooded figure was too far away for him to make out the face clearly.
-He watched as the boy looked around, before walking to the edge of the cliff.
+When the rings fell from the ship, Jack was surprised that they deposited a small figure on the ground.
+The hooded person was too far away for him to make out the face clearly.
+He watched as, what he thought to be a boy, looked around before walking to the edge of the cliff.

 Harry looked down over the edge.
 At another time, he might have thought that the scene below looked rather nice.
+Beautiful, in fact.
 The almost purple water was crashing against the rocks below in a spray of color, and the sun was setting in the distance.
 He held his arms out, and wondered if he could actually do it.
+Put an end to the pain and guilt.
 Then, he took a deep breath and put his arms down, before taking a step back.
 He sat down, and for the first time since he had woken up free of Isis, he cried.

 But in a way, that didn't matter right then, because he couldn't give up on trying to rescue Sarah.
 He had a job to do, and he meant to follow it through.
 He stood up and wiped the tears from his face before turning to go back to his ship, intending to search for a settlement that could lead him to the technology that he was looking for.
 As he was walking though, he heard the telltale sound of the very device that he was searching for.

 Quickly, he dove out of the way of the blue wave of energy.
 Coming up, he brought up his shield to ward off further attack.
 He did so just in time, as a moment later the blue energy washed over his shield.
-Unlike a bolt of plasma, a zat'ni'katel blast didn't have enough kinetic energy to pierce his shield.
+Unlike a staff blast, a zat'ni'katel blast didn't have enough kinetic energy to pierce his shield.